 If you could capture the sun, here’s what it would look like.
 This gigantic solar thermal energy storage tank holds enough stored sunlight to generate 10 hours of stored solar power daily

 The big difference is that in CSP this stored “fuel” from the sun is reusable.
-Unlike the pile of coal or cavern-full of natural gas, the heat-storing salts used in solar thermal storage can be recycled daily for thirty or forty years.
+Unlike the pile of coal or cavern-full of natural gas, the heat-storing salts used in solar thermal storage can be recycled daily within a tank like this for thirty or forty years.

 Harvesting the solar for thermal energy storage

 In tower CSP, a molten salt mix, like sodium nitrate and potassium nitrate, is heated by reflecting sunlight with mirrors onto a receiver atop a central tower that is encircled by a solar field of flat mirrors (heliostats).
 This molten salt is cycled up the tower “cold” at 260 degrees C (500 degrees F) and is then heated by the focused sunlight aimed at the receiver from the encircling solar field.
 Once heated, this now over 540 degrees (1,000 degrees F) molten salt flows down the tower where it can either be used right away in the power block to generate electricity or be stored thermally in the hot tank for use later.

 In a parabolic trough type of CSP plant, a heat transfer fluid (HTF) – which is usually an oil – is heated in pipes throughout the solar field by reflecting focused sunlight on a narrow pipe that runs the length of its reflecting trough-shaped mirrors (heliostats).
 This hot oil then transfers solar-heat along bigger pipes to the power block where it can either be used straight away or held in the holding tank storing thermal energy until it is needed.